MrSpaar/NgxMan/README.md

 # Nginx Manager

-Nginx Manager is a bash script that allows you to manage your Nginx server.
+Nginx Manager is a bash script that allows you to manage your Nginx server.<br>
 Usage : `nginx_manager [enable|disable|nano|delete|ls|cat] <...files>`

-To install the script, just run `install.sh`.
+To install the script, just run `install.sh`.<br>
 The script also enables auto-completion for bash.

 ## Commands